francisGolden/quiz-ts/README.md

 - ~~Dashboard dedicated component: let user select the type of questions to practice on, etc~~
 - ~~TO-DO: think about the implementation of the quiz loop~~
 - ~~Improve implementation of low db: structure the json, creat seedfile?, what json file to include in remote project?~~
-- TO-DO: Get quiz data from db
+- ~~TO-DO: Get quiz data from db~~
+- TO-DO: Add type safety to the quiz loop code
 - TO-DO: Save results somewhere (in the state and/or in the db)
 - Analytics component inside the dashboard
 - ...